“How do I clone Windows 7 to a new hard drive?”

-In such cases, you will probably want to clone the original Windows OS drive onto a new hard drive instead of performing a clean installation.
+In such cases, you will probably want to clone Windows OS onto a new hard drive instead of performing a clean installation.

-Best software to copy Windows 10/8/7 to another new hard drive
+Best way to clone Windows 7 to new hard drive

-So how can you transfer Windows 7/8/10 partition to new hard drive easily instead of reinstalling Windows operating system and other installed applications on this drive?
-By far, the easiest way is to use a professional disk cloning software like AOMEI Partition Assistant Professional.
+So how can you transfer Windows 7/8/10 partition to new hard drive easily instead of reinstalling Windows operating system and other installed applications on this partition?
+By far, the best way is to use a professional disk cloning software like AOMEI Partition Assistant Professional.
 It is designed for Windows 7/8/8.1/10/XP/Vista (32/64-bit) users.